KatyRoffe/reading-notes/class-14b.md

 <br>

 - Psychological Safety :: The sense of confidence that the team will not embarass, reject, or punish any member who speaks up
-- some teams are made up of people who require so much emotional energy that they become draining due to fights over leadership, the tendency to critique,
+- some teams are made up of people who require so much emotional energy that they become draining due to fights over leadership, the tendency to critique
 - some teams leave you with energy because they allow everyone to feel relaxed and there is an ehtusiasm for other people's ideas
 - While making sure teams have clear goals and are creating a culture of dependability, psychological safety plays a critical role in making a team work effectively
 - Sometimes people are likable outside of a group, but getting together on a team brings out a different side of them that makes the group's culture go wrong